 Following this, Hannah practised at a large international law firm advising NHS bodies on the law relating to Mental Capacity and Deprivation of Liberty amongst other things.

-Hannah is now a consultant solicitor, as well as founder of Mental Capacity Cat (@thecapacitycat on Twitter).
+Hannah is now a Consultant Solicitor, as well as founder of Mental Capacity Cat.

 Working within a local authority is very interesting, but also challenging.
 One of the positives is being creative and resourceful as there is more scope for this approach.
 In private practice, there is always a focus on billable hours.
 I find both working in private and public sector rewarding, there is just a different mindset and usual set up with regards to processes and procedures.